blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 - Allah does not love them
 - Allah forsakes them
 - Allah brought down destruction upon them
-- Allah has cursed them
+- Allah has made hell for them (17:18)
-- Allah despises them
-- Allah abases them
+- No one can honour whom Allah disgraces (22:18)

 ![[Pasted image 20240628022104.png]]